mesgjs/mesgjs/docs-ai-training/0-instructions.md

 - **Preserve Essential Metadata:** Do not omit critical metadata, even if it seems verbose.
 For example, the `(RIC: ...)` annotations for message parameters are architecturally significant and must be preserved.
 - **Be Concise:** Use clear, unambiguous language.
 Compactness is a priority, but not at the expense of technical accuracy.
   - Example: Use `- ` for lists and indent with two spaces.
+  - Information density should be a consideration when choosing an appropriate structure (e.g. sometimes a table can convey the same details more compactly than a list)
 - **Preserve Code Examples:** Retain essential code snippets that demonstrate core functionality.
 - **Context Block:** Each chapter must include a standard context header:
 ```